Chris55/ns3-program-viewer/test/README.md

 - panelA.synth.oscillator1WaveForm = Sine

 ### Special characters
-- "/" is replaced by @s
+- "/" is replaced by @a
 - "±" is replaced by @=
 - "+" is replaced by @p
 - ":" is replaced by @c